Training for professionals : 3 success factors you should not overlook

-The best way to make sure their well-crafted plans really become concrete actions is to provide your trainees with an organised follow-up.
-Our practice shows that regular coaching sessions during the first weeks and months after the end of the programme really make a difference.
+The best way to make sure their well-crafted plans really become concrete actions is to provide your trainees with an organized follow-up.
+Our practice shows that regular coaching sessions during the first weeks and months after the end of the program really make a difference.

 Having a safe place to discuss the hurdles they meet along the way helps your management team overcome these obstacles or find alternative ways that deliver the same results.

-Next time when you are preparing your external programmes, take a little bit more time to reflect on the three points mentioned above.
+Next time when you are preparing your external programs, take a little bit more time to reflect on the three points mentioned above.
 And never hesitate to challenge your providers!